Start configuration

 General

-Waywiser systems detect surface defects — scratches, dents, cracks, contamination, coating irregularities — as well as dimensional deviations from tolerance.
-The specific detection scope depends on the inspection modality (2D surface, 3D dimensional, or combined) and the sensor configuration chosen for your application.
+Waywiser systems detect surface defects such as scratches, dents, cracks, contamination and coating irregularities, as well as dimensional deviations from defined tolerances.
+Detection capabilities depend on the inspection modality (2D, 3D or combined) and the configured sensor setup tailored to your specific part characteristics and quality requirements.

-Waywiser systems are designed for production-speed inspection.
-Actual cycle time depends on the part geometry, inspection scope, and sensor configuration.
-Systems are engineered to match your production throughput requirements without becoming a bottleneck.
+Waywiser systems are designed for inspection at production speed.
+Actual cycle time depends on part geometry, inspection scope and sensor configuration.
+Each system is engineered to match your required throughput without creating bottlenecks in the production flow.

-The 2D system detects visible surface deviations — scratches, contamination, coating defects, and visual anomalies.
-The 3D system performs dimensional verification against defined tolerances — lengths, diameters, thread geometry, and form deviations.
-Many deployments combine both modalities in a single inspection cycle, depending on customer requirements.
+2D inspection detects visible surface deviations such as scratches, contamination, coating defects and visual anomalies.
+3D inspection performs dimensional verification against defined tolerances, including lengths, diameters, thread geometry and form deviations.
+Many deployments combine both modalities within a single inspection cycle, depending on part requirements and quality objectives.

 Yes.
-The inspection software supports combined 2D and 3D inspection within the same station.
-Surface inspection and dimensional measurement run in one cycle, producing a single production decision per part — documented with both surface heatmap and dimensional results.
+Waywiser systems support combined 2D and 3D inspection within a single station.
+Surface inspection and dimensional measurement are executed in one cycle, resulting in a single inspection decision per part — fully documented with both surface data and dimensional results.

 Integration & Deployment

 Yes.
-Waywiser systems are available as compact stand-alone cells for independent operation, or as fully integrated inspection stations embedded into automated production lines.
-Integration scope — feeding concepts, sorting, line control, MES/ERP connectivity — is adapted to your production environment.
+Waywiser systems can be deployed as compact stand-alone inspection cells or as fully integrated stations within automated production lines.
+Integration scope including part feeding, sorting, line control and MES/ERP connectivity is configured to match your existing production environment and process architecture.

-Deployment timelines depend on integration complexity.
-The reference-part-based teach-in simplifies commissioning significantly — the system learns from one good part, with no defect libraries or manual feature programming required.
-Stand-alone cells commission faster; fully integrated line deployments include additional validation and process adaptation.
+Deployment timelines depend on system configuration and integration complexity.
+The reference-part-based teach-in significantly reduces commissioning effort.
+The system learns from a single part, without requiring defect libraries or manual feature programming.
+Stand-alone systems can be deployed within a short timeframe, while fully integrated solutions include additional validation and process alignment steps.

 AI & Software

-The AI learns the appearance and geometry of your reference part during automatic teach-in.
-During production, every part is compared against that learned reference.
-Deviations are detected, visualized on a heatmap, and classified as OK or NOK — with the decision and evidence stored for traceability.
+The system learns the appearance and geometry of a reference part during automated teach-in.
+During production, each part is compared against this learned reference.
+Deviations are detected, visualized as a heatmap and classified as OK or NOK.
+All inspection results including images, measurements and decision data are stored to ensure full traceability and transparency.

 Still have questions?